-Subsequently, DL began to win championships in various competitions and constantly beat records in various tasks.
+Subsequently, DL began to win championships in various competitions and demonstrated very competitive results in many fields, such as visual data processing, natural language processing, speech processing, and many other well-known applications \cite{yan2017efficient, yan2015deep}.
 From the perspective of automation, the emergence of DL has transformed the manual design of features \cite{Dalal2005HistogramsofOrientedGradientsforHumanDetection, Lowe1999ObjectRecognitionfromLocalScaleInvariantFeatures} in machine learning to facilitate automatic extraction \cite{Simonyan2015VeryDeepConvolutionalNetworksforLargeScaleImageRecognition, He2016DeepResidualLearningforImageRecognition}.
-It is precisely because of this powerful automatic feature extraction ability that DL has demonstrated such unprecedented advantages in many fields.
-After decades of development, the field of DL-related research work quite rich.
+It is precisely because of this powerful automatic feature extraction capability that DL has demonstrated such unprecedented advantages in many fields.
+After decades of development, the research work related to DL is very rich.
 In Fig.\ref{fig:DL}, we present a standard deep learning model example: convolutional neural network (CNN) \cite{1986Learninginternalrepresentations, LeCun1989BackpropagationAppliedHandwritten}.
 Based on this approach, similar CNNs are applied to various image processing tasks.
-In addition, RNNs and Generative Adversarial Networks (GANs) \cite{Salvaris2018GenerativeAdversarialNetworks} are also widely utilized.
-Beginning in 2017, DL gradually shifted from the initial feature extraction automation to the automation of model architecture design \cite{Zoph2017NeuralArchitectureSearchwithReinforcementLearning, Ren2020AComprehensiveSurveyofNeuralArchitectureSearchChallengesandSolutions, Baker2017DesigningNeuralNetworkArchitecturesUsingReinforcementLearning}; however, this still has a long way to go.
+In addition, RNNs and GANs (Generative Adversarial Networks) \cite{Salvaris2018GenerativeAdversarialNetworks} are also widely utilized.
+Beginning in 2017, DL gradually shifted from the initial feature extraction automation to the automation of model architecture design \cite{Zoph2017NeuralArchitectureSearchwithReinforcementLearning, Ren2020AComprehensiveSurveyofNeuralArchitectureSearchChallengesandSolutions, DBLP:conf/iclr/BakerGNR17}; however, this still has a long way to go.